-- A. Parents should, determine with the counsel of their child's prescriber whether the medication schedule can be adjusted to avoid administering medication during school hours. - B. The appropriate form must be filed with the respective building principal before the student will be allowed to begin taking any medication during school hours or to use an inhaler to self-administer asthma medication.
-Such forms must be filed annually and as necessary for any change in the medication. - C. All medications must be registered with the Principal's Office and must be delivered to school in the original containers in which they were dispensed by the prescribing physician or licensed pharmacist, labeled with the date, the student's name, and the exact dosage to be administered. - D. Medication that is brought to the office will be properly secured.
-Except as noted below, medication must be delivered to the Principal's Office by the student's parent or guardian or by another responsible adult at the parent or guardian's request.
-Except as noted below, students may not bring medication to school.
-Students may carry emergency medications for allergies and/or reactions, or asthma inhalers during school hours provided the student has written permission from a parent or physician and has submitted the proper forms.
-In the case of epinephrine auto injectors ("epi pens"), in addition to written permission and submission of proper forms, the parent or student must provide a back-up dose to the school nurse.
-Students are strictly prohibited from transferring emergency medication, epi pens, or inhalers to any other student for their use or possession. - If, for supportable reasons, the Principal wishes to discontinue the privilege of a student self-administering a medication, except for the possession and use of asthma inhalers, the parent(s) shall be notified of the decision in sufficient time for an alternative means of administration to be established. - E. Any unused medication unclaimed by the parent will be destroyed by school personnel when a prescription is no longer to be administered or at the end of a school year. - F. The parents shall have sole responsibility to instruct their child to take the medication at the scheduled time. - G. The principal will maintain a log noting the personnel designated to administer medication, as well as the date and the time of day that administration is required.
+- A. With the counsel of their child's prescriber, parents should determine whether the medication schedule can be adjusted to avoid administering medication during school hours. - B. The appropriate form must be filed with the school nurse before the student will be allowed to begin taking any medication during school hours or to use an inhaler to self-administer asthma medication.
+Such forms must be filed annually and as necessary for any change in the medication. - C. All medications must be registered with the Nurse's Clinic and must be delivered to school in the original containers in which they were dispensed by the prescribing physician or licensed pharmacist, labeled with the date, the student's name, and the exact dosage to be administered. - D. Medication that is brought to the office will be properly secured.
+Except as noted below, medication must be delivered to the Nurse's Clinic by the student's parent or guardian or by another responsible adult at the parent or guardian's request. - E. Any unused medication unclaimed by the parent will be destroyed by school personnel when a prescription is no longer to be administered or at the end of a school year. - F. The school nurse will maintain a log noting the personnel designated to administer medication, as well as the date and the time of day that administration is required.
 This log will be maintained along with the prescriber's written request and the parent's written release.

-Section 3 Non-prescribed (Over-the-Counter) Medications
+Section 3 Non-Prescribed (Over-the-Counter) Medications

-No staff member will dispense nonprescribed, over-the-counter (OTC) medication to any student without prior parent authorization.
-Parents may authorize administration of a nonprescribed medication on forms that are available from the Principal's Office.
+No staff member will dispense non-prescribed, over-the-counter (OTC) medication to any student without prior parent authorization.
+Parents may authorize administration of a non-prescribed medication on forms that are available in the Nurse's Clinic.
 Physician authorization is not required in such cases.

-If a student is found using or possessing a nonprescribed medication without parent authorization, the student will be brought to the School office while the student's parents are contacted for authorization.
+If a student is found using or possessing a non-prescribed medication without parent authorization, the student will be brought to the school office while the student's parents are contacted for authorization.
 The medication will be confiscated until written authorization is received.